Web Analytics Made Easy - StatCounter

 480-696-5033

-A bad capacitor is common, but it is not the only cause of no cooling.
-A motor, compressor, contactor, control board, wiring problem, or disconnect issue can create similar symptoms.
+A bad AC capacitor is common, and several other faults can create similar no-cooling symptoms.
+A motor, compressor, contactor, control board, wiring problem, disconnect issue, or thermostat signal can create similar symptoms.

 Phoenix-area HVAC service